Paper Summary: Neural Machine Translation by Jointly Learning to Align and TranslateLast updated:

 1) information about other elements surrounding element \(i\) (called annotations on each element \(i\))

-2) information about how strong each element should impact the output token (i.e. weights)2
+2) information about how strongly each element should impact the output token (i.e. weights)2

 Proposed method outperforms vanilla RNN-based encoder-decoder